praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 ### Task 3.3 : Indexing data in Azure AI Studio, enabling efficient search and retrieval based on user queries.

+Contoso indexed OneLake data in Azure AI Studio to improve the efficiency of searching and retrieving large datasets, enabling faster, data-driven decision-making across the organization.
+This approach enhances accessibility, scalability, and workflow for data scientists and analysts, while also providing a better user experience and reducing operational costs..
+Let’s see how Eva, the Data Engineer, indexed OneLake data in Azure AI Studio.

 1. Scroll down in the left navigation pane, click on **Indexes** and then click on the **+ New index** button.

 <img src="media/22.png" width="800"/>